Tools You Need To Make A Cutting Board

 A good cutting board is one without gaps between the wood.
 Therefore, you will need to mill or plane the squares on all sides.
 To do this, you need either a jointer or a hand plane.

-A jointer works great and saves time.
 Its smooth plane will mill a board perfectly flat while the perpendicular fence nicely squares up the adjacent face.
-If the blade is fairly new and sharp, it will provide a ‘smooth as glass’ surface that is ready to glue.

 Table Saw or Hand Saw

 Making a cutting board requires several strips of wood.
 The best (and easiest) way to do this is to use a table saw.
-A hand saw will work too but it will take more time with less precision.
-Hand sawing hardwoods (such as maple or walnut) can be quite tiring, therefore, consider investing in a table saw, if you don’t have one already.

 Thickness Planer

 A thickness planer not only reduces the diameter of a board but also parallels the two opposite faces of it.
-After gluing the wood strips, you may find that the pieces are not even.
-A run through the thickness planer will make irregular boards flat, smooth and even.

 Fixed Router or Plunge Router

-A router is only necessary if you want to round or shape the edges to make it fancier.
-A plunge router can be used to create detail or design within or around the board.
-Using the router with the chamfering bit will smooth out the edges so they aren’t rough to the touch.
+A router is only necessary to round or shape the edges to make it fancier.
+A plunge router can create detail or design within or around the board.

 Belt or Orbit Sander

 Do you cut a lot of shapes out of wood?
-Check out our blog post on saws for cutting shapes out of wood, and if you love new projects don’t forget to check out our unique downloadable woodcraft patterns here.
+Check out our blog post on saws for cutting shapes out of wood, and if you love new projects, don’t forget to check out our unique, downloadable woodcraft patterns here.

 Additional Cutting Board Equipment and Supplies